23.05.13 / Ollie Smith

 Pinterest / 738 followers

-The community for a brand of their size is extremely small on Pinterest, a platform of much higher popularity within the United States.
+The community for a brand of their size is extremely small on Pinterest.
 However, from scanning through their limited optimisation of the hotly tipped next biggest thing, B&Q are still again heading in the right direction.
-‘Pin it to Win’ competitions are both enjoyable and beneficial to the awareness of the company; gathering consumers as they mark their favourite products, creating a mass community browse through what B&Q has on offer, allowing the aggregation of invaluable data used to measure consumers apetite.
-Then there are Bees.
-Everyone loves Bees right?
+‘Pin it to Win’ competitions are both enjoyable and beneficial to the awareness of the company; gathering consumers as they mark their favourite products, creating a mass community browse through what B&Q has on offer, allowing the aggregation of invaluable data used to measure consumers appetite.
+Then there are bees.
+Everyone loves bees right?
 Or at least nobody wants the little buggers to go extinct?
-Well, B&Q have formed a movement encouraging you to grow colourful flower arrangements in your garden to in essence encourage colonies of Bees to live happily ever after in their concept of the ‘Bee Café’.
-Whilst inviting you to pin ideas to their own board and encouraging all to browse for inspiration, once again B&Q are at the center of a movement where all are encouraged to participate.
+Well, B&Q have formed a movement encouraging you to grow colourful flower arrangements in your garden to in essence encourage colonies of bees to live happily ever after in their concept of the ‘Bee Café’.
+Whilst inviting you to pin ideas to their own board and encouraging all to browse for inspiration, once again B&Q are at the centre of a movement where all are encouraged to participate.
 This process is mimicked with bedroom, bathroom, living room and every other room inspirations sourced from customers, each sectioned off tidily in their own board.
 How thoughtful of B&Q to include a link to their online store in the banner!

 Some tastefully optimised tactics / Competitions